-Hypothesis 3: There is no significant difference in the knowledge of university students in state and federal universities towards election.
+Hypothesis 3: There is no significant the knowledge difference in university students in state and federal universities towards election.

-Table 5: t-test showing the significant difference in the Knowledge of University Students in State and Federal Universities towards Election
+Table 5: t-test showing the significant difference in the Knowledge of University Students in State and Federal Universities towards Election university students in State and Federal universities towards election.